-PSR Maine releases new report
+PSR Maine pesticide report

-Maine voters overwhelmingly are worried about
+Maine voters are worried about

-pesticide exposures to children and pets and want action
+pesticide exposures to children and pets–and want action!

-We know that dangerous exposures to pesticides are associated with childhood cancers like leukemia, learning disabilities and behavioral problems associated with medical conditions like ADHD.
-And the only way forward is to prevent exposures especially to children who are most vulnerable because their bodies and brains are still developing.
+We know that dangerous exposures to pesticides are associated with childhood cancers like leukemia, learning disabilities, and behavioral problems associated with medical conditions like ADHD.
+And the only way forward is to prevent exposures–especially to children, who are most vulnerable because their bodies and brains are still developing.